 About 23 miles north of downtown, Intercontinental has been Houston’s major commercial international airport since it opened in 1969.
-It is a hub for United Airlines, connecting east-west passengers in the United States as well as the gateway to/from Latin America destinations.
+It is a hub for United Airlines, which accounts for more than half of the airport’s passengers, many of whom are connecting on east-west U.S. domestic routes or using the airport as a gateway to/from Latin America destinations.
 The drive to downtown Houston takes about 25 minutes in normal traffic.

 The airport has five terminals, labeled A, B, C, D and E. Each has a unique floor plan.
 All of the terminals are interconnected via an automated train system called the Skyway.
 International arrivals and departures use gates on the D and E concourses.